ggMartinez/terraform-module-esxi-vm/README.md

 You can guess them...

  - Terraform installed on your host (at least version 0.13)
- - A host with VMware ESXi.
+ - A host with VMware ESXi Standalone Server.
 VMs don't run in trees.
  - A VM created on ESXi to use as template.
  - If you want to do some (not that much yet) cloud-init nasty things, you need install VMware Tools, and Cloud-Init Datasource for VMware GuestInfo.